Petroglyph National Monument

 The Boca Negra Canyon parking area gives access to three short trails with about 150 petroglyphs to be seen, but this is the most developed area of the park.
 Piedras Marcadas Canyon has very limited parking and only a couple poorly marked trails.

 To get there: Petroglyph National Monument is located about 3 miles north of Interstate 40 at the intersection of Unser Boulevard and Western Trail NW.
 The Visitor Center is open from 8 am to 5 pm every day except Thanksgiving, Christmas and New Years Day.
-The only fees involved at Petroglyph National Monument are for folks parking at Boca Negra Canyon: $1 on weekdays, $2 on weekends.
+The only fees involved at Petroglyph National Monument are for folks parking at Boca Negra Canyon.
 This is a per-private-vehicle parking fee imposed by the City of Albuquerque.

 Map courtesy of the National Park Service